DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 "If you have any requests, please let us know through Resistance <span title="jp. 通信・連絡部門, I don't exactly get this one">communication department</span>.
 And if you have business with His Majesty, I'd be happy if you'd come to me first."

 "Understood.
-Then I'd like us to start discussing state of affairs in our conflict with foreign gods..."
+Then I'd like us to start discussing state of affairs in our conflict with sidhes..."

 "This is your job, Tsekhman."